Why three words are not enough

 Labels are good at describing a vibe but they suck at telling you what to do on a Tuesday morning when the ‘minimal’ sweater looks frumpy instead of chic, or the ‘edgy’ boots feel like a costume.
 Having the vocabulary doesn’t mean the math is actually math-ing.

-Knowing your three words is the easy part.
-I’ve had clients who could describe their style succinctly, but came to me because they still lacked clarity.
-Getting dressed in the morning still felt like a puzzle.
+I’ve worked with clients who managed to figure out their three words but came to me regardless, because getting dressed still felt like a puzzle.
 They wanted me to spell out their style directly.
 Not just the vocabulary but something that actually translates into how they get dressed every day.

 So I built a framework.
 It’s called the Signature Style Recipe.

 Four main ingredients, plus one secret.
-Think of it less like a formula but more like how an intuitive cook works in the kitchen.
-You know your base ingredients.
-You know roughly how much of each feels right.
+If you’re an intuitive cook, it’s probably similar to how you work in the kitchen: you know your base ingredients and roughly how much of each feels right.
 And from there, you improvise.

 The four main ingredients:

 Silhouette: How clothes sit on your frame and move with your body.
-Not about what flatters in a conventional sense, but about what feels like you.
+Not necessarily about what flatters in a conventional sense.

-Texture: the “feel” that explains why an outfit works on paper and falls apart in person.
-It’s also connected to how you want to feel in your clothes, not just how you want to look.
+Texture: The “feel” that explains why an outfit works on paper and falls apart in person.
+It’s also connected to how you want to feel in your clothes.

-Proportion: where you put the volume and why it creates balance.
-It’s the ingredient that turns individual pieces into outfits.
+Proportion: The ingredient that turns individual pieces into outfits.
+It’s where you put the volume and why it creates balance.

-Once you know your four and how they work together, getting dressed starts feeling less like a problem you have to solve every morning.
-And that’s the whole point !
+Once you know your four and how they work together, getting dressed starts feeling less like a puzzle you have to solve every morning.
+And isn’t that the whole point?!

-Next week, I’m launching my Spring Style Reset Guide, which is built around this exact framework.
-You’ll explore your own four ingredients, see them at work through different spring looks and leave with a working recipe that actually belongs to you.
+Next week I’m launching a Style Guide, which is built around this exact framework.
+You’ll explore your own four ingredients and see them at work through different spring outfits.
+At the end, you’ll have a draft of your own recipe that you can continue to refine.

 P.S.
 There’s a fifth ingredient.